 There are several ways to solve the out-of-distribution problem.
 For example, we could work with specific Deep Learning techniques such as regularization or dropout.
 However, the most effective way would be to add more data to the training process.
-This is translated to our problem by adding more different topologies to the DRL's training phase.
+This is translated to our problem by adding more topologies to the DRL's training that are different between them.

 The experimental results showed that the hybrid method of combining DRL with LS enables efficient real-time routing optimization.
-However, there is still room to push even further the combination of DRL with traditional search methods.
+However, there is still room to push even further the combination of DRL with traditional optimization methods.
 The straight-forward approach would be to improve the LS implementation using high performance software (e.g., Cython~\cite{10.1109/MCSE.2010.118}).
-Additionally, in our work we used a greedy approach in Enero's second stage but we could substitute it by more advanced search algorithms (e.g., CP, Genetic Algorithms).
-For example, we could convert DRL's solution to constraints and then execute some CP solver (e.g., Gurobi~\cite{gurobi}) to find a better solution.
+In addition, in our work we used a greedy approach in Enero's second stage but it could be substituted by more advanced search algorithms (e.g., CP, Genetic Algorithms).
+For example, the DRL's solution could be converted to constraints and then some CP solver (e.g., Gurobi~\cite{gurobi}) could find a better solution.
 This would ensure that the solution of the CP phase should be better than the one from the DRL agent and it would enable the second optimization stage to explore better solutions.